ryo/aarch64dis/README.md

+# aarch64 disassembler

-aarch64 disassembler for netbsd (or *bsd?) ddb. this is not well tested, and not cleanuped.
+...for netbsd (and *bsd?) ddb.

+* A64 Base instructions are supported.
+* A64 SIMD instructions are not supported.